 It is also said that in 1699 Guru Gobind Sing ji founded the Khalsa Panth on this day and therefore this day has a special place in the life of Sikhs.

-There are some rituals and customs that are performed by people on the Baisakhi day.
+There are some rituals and customs that are performed by people on the Vaisakhi day.
 People generally wear new clothes on this day and perform folk dances, bhangra and gidda.

-There are special dresses that are worn by people to perform bhangra and gidda on Baisakhi, as it is the most integral part of Baisakhi celebrations.
+There are special dresses that are worn by people to perform bhangra and gidda on Vaisakhi, as it is the most integral part of Vaisakhi celebrations.

-The most important ritual of Baisakhi celebrations is to take a bath in the morning and visit Gurudwara.
-Sikhs try to visit Golden temple and Anandpur Sahib and these places face a large crowd during the festival of Baisakhi.
+The most important ritual of Vaisakhi celebrations is to take a bath in the morning and visit Gurudwara.
+Sikhs try to visit Golden temple and Anandpur Sahib and these places face a large crowd during the festival of Vaisakhi.

 For those who are not able to visit Golden temple and Anandpur Sahib can visit a nearby Gurudwara in their locality.
 People recite prayers in Gurudwara and all the devotees who visit Gurudwara are offered with langar that is a holy food.

-In the evening on the Baisakhi day people take Guru Granth Sahib, the Holy book of Sikhs for a procession and the procession is accompanied by Panj Piyaras.
-Several Men, women and children are also a part of Baisakhi procession.
+In the evening on the Vaisakhi day people take Guru Granth Sahib, the Holy book of Sikhs for a procession and the procession is accompanied by Panj Piyaras.
+Several Men, women and children are also a part of Vaisakhi procession.

 The entire procession is marked with lot of excitement, as devotees sing religious songs and one can hear the sound of drums.